Thanks good readers, I appreciate hearing from you and receiving your saving and investing questions.

 - Do you need a U.S.-dollar TFSA or RRSP to hold your investments?

 - Do you want the option to reinvest all dividends and distributions paid?

 - Do you want the option of easily transferring money between chequing, saving and investment accounts (within the same institution)?

-The June 2015 edition of MoneySense (no affiliate) also has some great information about finding the discount brokerage that’s right for you.
+Check out MoneySense (no affiliate) that has some great information about finding the discount brokerage that’s right for you.

 My wife and I are a bit younger than you.
 I think we’re doing OK, we’ve got close to $50,000 invested for retirement but I’m not sure what I should be investing in?
 I mean, I read about dividend stocks and ETFs and index funds and stuff but I’m not sure what to invest in.
 More help?

 Congrats on saving so much.
 Great work actually!
 Personally I’ve been a fan of figuring out who you are as a spender and investor (risk tolerance, emotional reactions to money, etc.) as an important first step.
 Work at figuring out your financial goals and “where you want to be” long before you pick some products for your investing accounts.